matuzo/matuzoat/src/blog/improving-the-keyboard-accessibility-of-codepen-embeds.md

   <h2 id="codepen1-skip">Subsequent element</h2>
 ```

-By default, this link is visually hidden and only visible on focus.
+By default, this link should be visually hidden and only visible on focus.
 It’s not enough to just apply `display: none` and remove it on focus.
 To ensure that the link is still accessible to screen reader users, it's necessary to get more creative.

 ```css
   .skip-link-container {